 Inclusa works in partnership with you and your current supports.
 Ongoing, informal support is welcomed and encouraged.
-To help make sure your plan of care has everything that's needed, and is cost-effective, your Team will ask you about your natural and community supports.
-They will ask how well those supports are working for you to meet your needs/goals.
-Sometimes it will make sense to pay your informal caregiver.
-When family or friends are selected as your employee(s), your team will help you:
+To make sure your plan has everything needed, and is cost-effective, your Team will ask you about your natural and community supports.

-- 1. Identify which tasks would be considered "over and above" what a family member or friend would provide as part of their natural relationship.
-(For example, families typically make and eat meals together, so that wouldn't be a paid service, but giving a person a bath might be paid.
-Also, housecleaning is typically shared among household members so others in the home are expected to do their share without payment.); - 2.
-Ensure the caregiver meets the necessary qualifications; - 3.
-Consider the relationship dynamics for example, if people don't get along very well they probably won't do well in an employment situation; - 4.
-Determine if there's a likelihood of caregiver burnout; and
+Sometimes it makes sense to pay your informal caregiver.
+Your team can help you:

-5. Re-assess as your situation changes.
+- Identify which tasks would be considered "over and above" what a family member or friend would provide as part of their natural relationship.
+(For example, families typically make meals together, so that wouldn't be a paid service, but giving a person a bath might be paid.
+House cleaning is typically shared among household members so others in the home are expected to do their share without payment.); - Ensure the caregiver meets the necessary qualifications; - Consider the relationship dynamics for example, if people don't get along very well they probably won't do well in an employment situation; - Determine if there's a likelihood of caregiver burnout; and - Re-assess as your situation changes.